Breast cancer is the most common cancer in women, and the second most common cause of death from cancer, after lung cancer.

 - Sometimes products on the skin (e.g. deodorant, talcum powder) may appear as calcifications.

-- Results usually described to the patient within 1-2 weeks, but can take up to 4.
+- Results usually available within 1-2 weeks, but can take up to 4.

 - 5% (1 in 20) screened women are called back for further review – but only about 13% of these (or, about 0.65% of the total) will actually have cancer.
 So, for every 8 women called back for review, only 1 of them will have cancer.